stavsap/Jenkins-On-Docker/README.md

 ## Use Git repositories

-Follow this [guide](https://dev.to/behainguyen/cicd-06-jenkins-accessing-private-github-repos-using-ssh-keys-313b) to setup SSH connectivity to Git repositories to be able to work with them.
+Follow this [guide](https://dev.to/behainguyen/cicd-06-jenkins-accessing-private-github-repos-using-ssh-keys-313b) to set up SSH connectivity to Git repositories to be able to work with them.

 # Manual Setup Steps